keganpremuda/SystemVerilogMicroprocessor/README.md

  <!--### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)-->

 <h2>Description</h2>
-This project consists of a microprocessor module designed using System Verilog in the IDE ModelSim to process OPCODE to perform arithmetic and logical functions on values stored in the register file, and to read and write new values to the register file depending on the instruction sets stored in the ROM.
+This project consists of a microprocessor module designed using System Verilog in the ModelSim IDE to process OPCODE to perform arithmetic and logical functions on values stored in the register file and to read and write new values to the register file depending on the instruction sets stored in the ROM.
 The microprocessor contains ROM, a register file, an ALU, a write register, and a control unit written as a Moore machine.
 The microprocessor module was tested, and then a physical validation was created and tested to validate the functionality of the microprocessor program on the Cyclone V FPGA.
 <br />